 That got me to thinking outside the leaf (of lettuce).
 Inspired by my friend who uses up her abundance of garden cucumbers and peppers in the summer by using those as a base for her salads instead of lettuce, I sought to continue my salad-eating streak sans the typical leaves.

 I don’t have an abundance of cucumbers or even peppers for that matter, but what I did have in my fridge was a bunch of bunches of broccoli.
-I kept meaning to roast it for a dinner side but just never got around to it for some reason.
+I kept meaning to roast it for a dinner side, like my Roasted Lemon Garlic Broccoli & Cauliflower, but just never got around to it for some reason.
 (Probably because I kept reaching for the lettuce.)
 Right then and there I whipped up a batch of Broccoli Apple Salad and have yet to turn my back on broccoli.

 This version of salad featuring broccoli as the star skips the apples in favor of a tangier dressing that’s complemented by tart dried cranberries, salty sunflower seeds, biting red onions, and salty, savory bacon because everything is better with bacon.

 I think you’ll agree that broccoli salads (whether sweet or savory) are where it’s at these days.
 Make a batch to munch on throughout the week (it packs up great for those days you need to eat lunch on the go) or serve it to a group if you feel like sharing.